 The dirty black smoke that we see coming from diesel vehicles is ambient particulate matter and a recognised carcinogen.
 With an LPG Autogas equivalent, emissions of this particulate matter would be cut by up to 80%.
 Furthermore, Autogas by-products are 15% less polluting than tradtional petrol vehicles.

 Using Autogas creates appreciably less carbon dioxide (CO2) than unleaded petrol.
 CO2 is the most significant of the greenhouse gases, causing long-term climate change.
 Overall tailpipe emissions can be improved by as much as 15 per cent, using LPG Autogas instead of petrol.

 You save money with LPG Autogas.
 Autogas can be purchased for around 2/3 the cost of unleaded petrol.
 Retail Autogas prices move in a similar manner to petrol prices.
 Price fluctuations reflect the highly competitive nature of the industry, with retailers discounting product in times of low demand.

 Additional costs are incurred when transporting Autogas from coastal terminals to outlets in regional inland areas.
 In addition, smaller volumes are transported to regional areas less frequently than in metro areas, and are reflected in the price per litre.
 This transport premium could be as much as five times the amount to transport the same volume of petrol to the same regional outlet.

 There are a variety of different kit and tank types that will suit most makes and models of vehicles.
 Most petrol powered vehicles can be converted.
-Click here to find a list of conversion stations.

 While some systems have a slight increase in fuel consumption, this is more than offset by the lower price of Autogas, as compared to petrol.